Major League Soccer: League championships

-As of the 2023 season, 31 different clubs have competed in the league, with 15 having won at least one MLS Cup, and 15 winning at least one Supporters' Shield.
+As of the 2025 season, 33 different clubs have competed in the league, with 15 having won at least one MLS Cup, and 17 winning at least one Supporters' Shield.
 The two trophies have been won by the same club in the same year on eight occasions (two clubs have accomplished the feat twice).
+Of these teams only one, Toronto FC, has also won its national domestic cup tournament (in Toronto FC's case, the Canadian Championship) in the same year for a domestic treble.